dockur/samba/readme.md

 </div></h1>

-Docker container of Samba, a re-implementation of the Windows SMB networking protocol.
+Docker container of Samba, an implementation of the Windows SMB networking protocol.

 ## How to use